Pharmaceutical Affairs Act

 Article 56

-The central competent health authority may, in consideration of the insufficiency to meet domestic demands, restrict or limit the export of the medicament(s) referred to in the preceding Paragraph.
+The central competent health authority may, in consideration of the insufficiency to meet domestic demands, restrict or limit the export of the medicament(s) referred to in the preceding paragraph.

 Article 57